Environmental Law Solicitors

 Call 0345 872 6666

-If you are facing an investigation related to a breach of environmental regulations, we are here to provide expert advice, support and representation to help you avoid substantial fines and penalties in the event of a conviction, including imprisonment, disqualification and adverse publicity.
+If you are facing an investigation related to a breach of environmental regulations, the team at JMW can provide expert advice, support and representation.
+The consequences of a conviction can include substantial fines, imprisonment, disqualification and adverse publicity, but our environmental lawyers can help you protect you, your business and your reputation.

-Our environmental law solicitors will represent you and your business if you are subject to a notice from your local authority or the Environment Agency.
-Our service covers the full spectrum of matters, from investigation to challenging notices and representing in the event of prosecution.
+Our environmental law solicitors will represent you and your business if you are subject to a notice from your local authority or the Environment Agency, and through any investigation or enforcement action.
+Our service covers the full spectrum of environmental litigation, including investigations, challenging notices and representation in the event of prosecution.

 It is vital that businesses keep up with developments in environmental law and regulation to avoid being investigated and prosecuted.
 Our team provides advice and support for companies wanting to understand their liabilities to minimise the risk of a breach.
 We have extensive knowledge of this area of the law and a track record of success in defending organisations during these investigations.